zbirenbaum/SealFaceRecognition/README.md

 systems.
 To run a command, type it out on the terminal and hit enter.

+The instruction here is an example of how to access the terminal for user named Krista Ingram.
+If you have your own account, please replace kingram with your account name (for instance, Ahmet Ay should be aay).

 # Prerequisite

 To run this program we need python 3.7 installed.
 You can check your python version